joelhawksley/identity/components/slides.md

 end
 ```

-^ So let's move all the pull request portion to its own component.
+^ So let's move the pull request portion to its own component.

 ---